zenodea/zenodea.github.io/_pages/home.md

     <div class="profile-summary">
       <div class="profile-content">
         <h1 class="profile-title">About Me</h1>
-        <p class="profile-description">I'm a Computer Science graduate currently pursuing my MSc in Information Security at UCL.
-I enjoy working on challenging technical problems and have experience in both software development and security research.</p>
+        <p class="profile-description">I'm a software engineer working at Worldover.
+Graduated at University College London (UCL) with an MSc in Information security, with a focus on Cyrpography, Cryptocurrencies and distributed systems.
+I enjoy working on challenging technical problems, and have experience in both software development and security research.</p>
       </div>
       <div class="profile-highlights">
         <div class="highlight-box">